 led by Ed Turner

 This group pivots from racism in America to the growing populist movements being seen around the globe.
-The first book will be All The King’s Men and the others will be decided when the group begins.
+The last two books--and the meet dates--will be decided later.
+This group meets at 17h-19h on the following Thursdays.

 January 25 | All The King's Men - Robert Penn Warren